-SKILLS & El MPLOYMENT COMMITTEE Purpose: Implement and deliver Priority Area - Ambitious Skills & Employment Opportunities as set out in the Corporate Plan Development of thematic strategy and key policy, engaging key stakeholders and partners to develop proposals to assist delivery of the CAs strategic objectives Oversee implementation of thematic strategy and key policy, taking decisions within the strategic and budgetary framework agreed by the Board to deliver strategy and key policy.
+SKILLS & EMPLOYMENT COMMITTEE Purpose: Implement and deliver Priority Area - Ambitious Skills & Employment Opportunities as set out in the Corporate Plan Development of thematic strategy and key policy, engaging key stakeholders and partners to develop proposals to assist delivery of the CAs strategic objectives Oversee implementation of thematic strategy and key policy, taking decisions within the strategic and budgetary framework agreed by the Board to deliver strategy and key policy.
 Drive delivery of key strategic performance measures (as set out in corporate plan and key supporting strategy) Oversight and management of the development and delivery of thematic business cases, programmes and projects, ensuring that they are contributing to the delivery of CA Strategic Objectives and the Annual Business Plan.
-Ensure all programmes and projects comply with the Assurance Framework and are monitored and evaluated in line with the Monitoring and Evaluation
+Ensure all programmes and projects comply with the Assurance Framework and are monitored and evaluated in line with the Monitoring and Evaluation Framework.
+Accountable to: Cambridgeshire & Peterborough Combined Authority Board Accountable for: Development, management and implementation of key strategy and policy relevant to remit of Committee, including:

-Framework.

-Accountable to: Cambridgeshire & Peterborough Combined

-Authority Board

-Accountable for: Development, management and implementation of key strategy and policy relevant to remit of Committee, including: ☐ Employment and Skills Strategy ☐ Work, Health and Wellbeing Strategy

-Oversight and management of:

-☐ Devolved Adult Education Budget

-☐ Other Government funded programmes

-(Multiply, Skills Bootcamps)

-Performance management of key performance measures from Corporate Plan within remit of the Committee, including: Closing the skills gap with the national average for: a) Peterborough b) Fenland c) pockets within wider Cambridgeshire An increase in % of the population qualified to Levels 2, 3 and 4, and high qualifications Reduced difference in household income between most deprived and least deprived areas

-☐ Increase in percentage of population in
+Work, Health and Wellbeing Strateg Oversight and management of: Devolved Adult Education Budget Other Government funded programmer (Multiply, Skills Bootcamps) y Devolved Adult Education Budget Other Government funded pregrammer (Manapiy, Chine Decidenting Authority nes Performance management of key performance measures from Corporate Plan with remit of the Committee, including: Closing the skills gap with the nation average for: a) Peterborough b) Fenland c) pockets within wider Cambridgeshire An increase in % of the population qualified to Levels 2, 3 and 4, and his qualifications Reduced difference in household income between most deprived and least deprived areas Increase in percentage of population well-paid employment Improved health and wellbeing as measured by ONS Health Index nin al gh Membership: Mayor (or their nominee) CPCA Lead Member for Skills & Employment Representative from each Constituent Author (not represented on Committee through CPC Lead Member position(s)) Business Board Thematic Representative (x2) Co-opted Members of the Combined Author Board should receive an open invite to all thematic committees to enable them to atter for items of interest.
+If a co-opted member wishes to attend and speak at the meeting, should notify the relevant Chair prior to the meeting.
+The rights and responsibilities of co opted members as set out in the relevant paragraphs in [insert section] of the constitu apply to committees. nd hey D- Chair: The Committee will be Chaired by the CPCA Lead member for Skills & Employment ۱

-well-paid employment

-Improved health and wellbeing as measured by ONS Health Index

-Membership: ☐ Mayor (or their nominee)

-พเษแมษาอเทษ. ☐ CPCA Lead Member for Skills &

-Employment

-Representative from each Constituent Authority

-(not represented on Committee

-through CPCA Lead Member

-position(s))

-☐ Business Board Thematic

-Representative (x2)

-Co-opted Members of the Combined Authority

-Board should receive an open invite to

-all thematic committees to enable

-them to attend for items of interest.
-If a

-co-opted member wishes to attend

-and speak at the meeting, they should

-notify the relevant Chair prior to the

-meeting.
-The rights and

-responsibilities of co-opted members

-as set out in the relevant paragraphs

-in [insert section] of the constitution

-apply to committees.

-Chair: The Committee will be Chaired by the CPCA

-Lead member for Skills & Employment

-Vice-Chair: A Vice-Chair will be appointed by the Skills &

-Employment Committee

-Voting: Only the members of the Committee will be

-entitled to vote at meetings (not co- opted

-Members), the Chair does not exercise a

-casting vote.

-Any matters that are to be decided by the

-Committee are to be decided by consensus of the Committee where possible.
-Where

-consensus is not possible the provisions of the

-Constitution shall apply as follows:

-☐ Each Member of the Committee

-is to have one vote and no

-Member including the Chair is to

-have a casting vote

-☐ Co-opted Members cannot vote

-☐ Any matter put to a vote will be decided

-on a show of hands.
-A decision will require a minimum of four voting

-members present and voting

-Quorum: No business shall be transacted unless

-representatives of four Constituent

-Authorities or more are present at a
+Vice-Chair: A Vice-Chair will be appointed by the Skills & Employment Committee Voting: Only the members of the Committee will be entitled to vote at meetings (not co-opted Members), the Chair does not exercise a casting vote.
+Any matters that are to be decided by the Committee are to be decided by consensus of the Committee where possible.
+Where consensus is not possible the provisions of the Constitution shall apply as follows: require a minimum of four voting Quorum: members present and voting No business shall be transacted unless representatives of four Constituent Authorities or more are present at a meeting Servicing: The Committee will be serviced by CPCAs 2 Governance Team Frequency: Minimum of six meetings per year Supported by: The Committee is supported by: Employment & Skills Board Education Advisory Group Functions (key areas of focus under Corporate Enhancing Careers Education, Information, Advice and Guidance Plan): Cambridgeshire & Peterborough Careers Hub Influencing national providers of Careers Lobbying Government for an all age careers service Delivery of Lifelong learning and workforce skills Continue to target the delivery of the Skills Fund (AEB and Free Courses for Jobs) Skills Bootcamps to better meet local need